pfreemantlm/dev-standard/Platform/CampaignService.md

 The spreadsheet *must* contain these column headers:

-* **Placement ID** - Telemetry Guid for the Placement, use getAssignments operation to figure out the correct IDs
+* **Placement ID** - Telemetry Guid for the Placement, use getAssignments operation to figure out the correct IDs.
+Note these are numeric so they must not have double-quotes around them.
-* **Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs
+* **Creative ID** - Telemetry Guid for the Creative, use getCreatives operation to figure out the correct IDs.
+Note these are numeric so they must not have double-quotes around them.
 * **Tracking Type** - the event we want to fire a pixel for; can be one:
  * **Ad Request** (when the ad is requested by the player/hosting site)
  * **Ad Start** (when the ad begins playback)